SolidFuel/Arp/docs/USER_MANUAL.md

 - Clicking on the box that shows the value and typing in a new value.
 - Scrolling the mouse wheel while the mouse pointer is on the slider track.

-For those sliders that have continuously variable values.
-A "Fine Adjustment" mode is available by holding do `Cmd/Ctrl` while dragging the slider knob.
+For those sliders that have continuously variable values, a "Fine Adjustment" mode is available by holding down `Cmd/Ctrl` while dragging the slider knob.

 ### Probability